m0xpd/EUCLIDplus/Operation/README.md

 This section contains a description of the principles behind EUCLID+ and a detailed description of the implementation of these principles in the module hardware.

-A defining property of Euclidean Rhythms (ERs) is the fact that an ER of length L having N onsets is the most even distribution of the N onsets over L beats (1).
+A [defining property[(https://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf) of Euclidean Rhythms (*E*'s) is the fact that an *E* of length L having N onsets is the most even distribution of the N onsets over L beats (1).
 This led me to investigate the idea of setting a switching waveform of period L/x against the period, L, where x is continuously variable.
 When x is a simple positive integer
-(1, 2, 3, ...) this just gives a number of periods of the internal oscillator for every period, L, and will identify the division of L into x sections.
+(1, 2, 3, ...) this just gives a exact number of periods of the internal oscillator for every period, L, and will identify the perfect division of L into x sections.

-If we could identify the FIRST of the clock pulses which occur in each of these sections, we shall have found the most even distribution of x pulses - a Euclidean Rhythm of Length=L and Density=x.
+If we could identify the FIRST of the clock pulses which occur in each of these sections, we shall have found the most even distribution of x pulses - a Euclidean Rhythm of Length=L and Density=x, *E*(x,L).

 For example, the graphic below shows an idealised Clock signal and the internal oscilator signal, 'Osc', set to L = 8, x = 3